-The second stage of electrification will include the completion of the remaining Segments 1 and 2, and the individual elements of each plus the integrated testing, commissioning, and safety certification of the entire project.
+The second stage of electrification will include the completion of the remaining Segments 1 and 2, and the individual elements of each, plus the integrated testing, commissioning, and safety certification of the entire project.
 Final Completion for purposes of the JPB's Core Capacity FFGA requires fourteen (14) seven-car trainsets in weekday revenue service.
 The FFGA has a Required Completion Date (RCD) of August 22, 2022.
 The JPB has proposed a revised RCD of December 31, 2024, in its Recovery Plan dated September 30, 2022.
 The JPB is currently forecasting the commencement of Revenue service with its new EMUs on September 26, 2024.
+The JPB has recently concluded that a fleet of sixteen (16) EMU trainsets should be available to reliably provide the fourteen (14) trainsets needed to satisfy the FFGA passenger capacity requirements.
+The JPB is having discussions with Stadler regarding the timing for delivery of the two (2) additional trainsets.
 The JPB has requested a waiver from the FTA related to the required service necessary to satisfy the FFGA core capacity requirements due to the dramatic drop in ridership as a result of the COVID-19 pandemic.
 The waiver request is under consideration.

 The PCEP has an active Rail Activation Committee (RAC) to coordinate the various activities needed to successfully initiate electrified rail operations.
 The RAC is chaired by Mark Clendennen and includes representatives from JPB employees assigned to the PCEP, PCEP's technical consultants, the JPB's Rail Operations group, and more recently from BBII, the Electrification contractor.
 The RAC has refined its meetings which provide more detailed coordination between rail operations, systems integration, and testing and commissioning activities.
-The RAC meets weekly on Thursday mornings; the most recent meeting was held on September 28, 2023.
-The current focus is on completing various Vehicle Acceptance Tests (VAT) for the EMUs and completing the 1,000 mile burn-in for each trainset.
+The RAC meets weekly on Thursday mornings; the most recent meeting was held on October 19, 2023.
+The current focus is on completing various Vehicle Acceptance Tests (VAT) for the EMUs completing the 1,000 mile burn-in for each trainset, and assembly of the required documentation for the completed PCEP.